mrgeyer/Mario-Classroom/README.md

 Click Clone or Download and then Download ZIP.
 Extract the ZIP file.

 Note: Currently, the blackboard does not work in Chrome, and the download button does not work in Firefox.

+If you have a Github account, you could also fork it and then use Github.io.
+However, you may need to change the code to load the seating chart images on your computer if you do not want them to be public.

+If you do not want to use the timer or the seating chart features, you can use the github.io page: https://mrgeyer.github.io/Mario-Classroom/

 ## Run